To ensure everyone can enjoy Hudson River Park safely, we have established rules and regulations for all to follow.

 Alcohol is not permitted in the Park, unless on restaurant property where alcohol is served.

 Hudson River Park’s ballfields are open most days year-round.
-To allow for scheduled maintenance and rest after inclement weather, the Park reserves the right to close for fields for repairs.
+To allow for scheduled maintenance and rest after inclement weather, the Park reserves the right to close fields for repairs.

 In cases of inclement weather, please call our Operations Desk to learn whether a ballfield is open: 212-242-6427.